-And after a considered vetting process I was turned down with apologies and encouragement to try again.
+After a considered vetting process, I was turned down with apologies and encouragement to try again.

 The Universe Gives You What You Need When You Need It

-It was the most important turn down of my life.
+It was the most important turndown of my life.
 I believed what they said: That they loved my project.
 That they wished me well.
-That they wanted me to apply again.
+They wanted me to apply again.

-From the platform of 8 Women Dream, I found and interviewed hundreds of women from all over the world.
-I curated extensive Toxic Mom Toolkit questionnaires developing them into a wide range of mini-memoirs.
+From this platform, I found and interviewed hundreds of women from all over the world.
+I curated extensive Toxic Mom Toolkit questionnaires, developing them into a wide range of mini-memoirs.
 Every person I spoke to increased and informed my work and made it richer.

 I realized that writing my own memoir was nice, but what would be epic would be to marry my story with a rainbow of stories, each illustrating a different type of toxic mom.
-And, after my year at 8 Women Dream was up, I was fueled to tackle the hard work of editing, polishing and publishing my manuscript.
+After my year of contributing was complete, I was fueled to tackle the hard work of editing, polishing, and publishing my manuscript.

 They laughed and cried with me.
 They also encouraged me.
-I remember one lady, in particular, saying that each morning while she was driving she prayed for my book.
-For three years of writing, which included many challenges, the idea of a lady on the freeway praying for my book, kept me focused.
+I remember one lady, in particular, saying that while she was driving, she prayed for my book each morning.
+For three years of writing, which included many challenges, the idea of a lady praying for my book on the freeway kept me focused.

 Starting from a broken place, with lots of help, I am now healed and an author.
-Along the way, I’ve learned that it is in sharing our stories that we heal others.
+Along the way, I’ve learned that we heal others through sharing our stories.

-Toxic Mom Toolkit is available on Create Space and Amazon.com, thanks in large part to the energy and encouragement I received from everyone at 8 Women Dream and all the people I met during my online tenure.
+Toxic Mom Toolkit is available on Amazon.com, thanks largely to the energy and encouragement I received from everyone I met during my online tenure.

-I have dreamer colleagues, designer, Iman Woods to thank for creating a killer book cover and photographer, Remy Gervais to thank for taking my “sane and approachable” book cover headshot.
+Other dreamers like designer Iman Woods created a killer book cover, and photographer Remy Gervais took my “sane and approachable” book cover headshot.

-But I’m so glad I opened myself up to the energy and creativity of the 8 Women Dream community.
-When readers hold a copy of Toxic Mom Toolkit in their hands, they may not know the story behind it.
+I’m so glad I opened myself up to the energy and creativity of this community.
+When readers hold a copy of the Toxic Mom Toolkit book in their hands, they may not know the story behind it.

 But we will.
 We will.